pablogila/TileMapDual_godot_node/README.md

 ![](docs/reference_tileset_isometric.svg)

+An example is provided in the **Isometric** scene.

 That's it.
 Just 15 tiles for isometric autotiling.
 I love it.

-## Multiple atlases
+## Multiple atlases and layers

 You can use multiple atlases in the same tileset.
 To change them in-game, make sure you call the `fill_tile` and `erase_tile` methods described above with the desired `atlas_id`, which is `0` by default.
+An example is included with the custom `CursorDual` node, see the **MultipleAtlases** scene.

 Note that each atlas can handle 2 surfaces.
-To add more surfaces on top of one another, consider using transparencies in your tileset, just as you would do with a regular `TileMapLayer`.
+To add more surfaces or tile variations on top of one another, consider using a second `TileMapDual` node with transparencies in your tileset, just as you would do with a regular `TileMapLayer`.
+An example is provided in the **MultipleLayers** scene.

 ## Why?